Level 3 Training will build on Level 1 and Level 2 and will enable Associate Trainers to become fully-fledged trainers.

 - Have completed Level 1 & Level 2 training prior to attending this course.

 - They will be eligible to join a course that will complete at the earliest 2 years from the date of their CCT

 - Be on the GP register with a certificate of completion of training (CCT) or equivalent

-- Be working alongside the trainee for at least 2 clinical sessions per week
+- Be working alongside the postgraduate doctor in training for at least 2 clinical sessions per week

 - Can demonstrate the principles of quality improvement activities and significant event analysis

 - Demonstrate that they meet all of the standards outlined in the trainer standards document

 - Be enthusiastic for general practice and for teaching.
 This will include the motivation to continue to develop their own skills as a trainer, by attending annual educational events and trainer groups.

 - Have worked (or will have worked) in the proposed training practice, in a substantive post, for at least 6 months before appointment

 - The current courses are running online and are FREE.
 We have provided free training for the current intending trainers as we try to meet the demands of the expansion in numbers of doctors in training.
 We work on the basis that a newly approved GP trainer equates to a new post in a practice, unless a trainer is leaving or there are other mitigating circumstances.